AngelHernandez255/teamartemisse489/README.md

 # TeamArtemisSE489

-An ML movie recomender

 ## Team Information

 - **Project Lead:** TeamArtemisIV (ahern255@depaul.edu)
 - **Team Members:**

-### Angel Hernandez (AHERN255@depaul.edu)
-### Anjan Kumar Basavaraj Gurudatt (ABASAVAR@depaul.edu)
+Anjan Kumar Basavaraj Gurudatt (ABASAVAR@depaul.edu) Joshua Nevin Chandrasekar (JCHANDR2@depaul.edu)
-### Sakshi Gorkhali (SGORKHAL@depaul.edu)
+Sakshi Gorkhali (SGORKHAL@depaul.edu)
-### Joshua Nevin Chandrasekar (JCHANDR2@depaul.edu)
+Angel Hernandez (AHERN255@depaul.edu)

 ## Project Overview

-TeamArtemisSE489 is a machine learning project that implements An ML movie recomender.
+We are TeamArtemisSE489, a team for the class Global Software Development, and we are working on a machine learning project that uses machine learning to recommend movies.

-we have used a dataset from kaggle link: https://www.kaggle.com/datasets/bwandowando/rotten-tomatoes-9800-movie-critic-and-user-reviews the data set consists of 56 Million user reviews of 10500 Movies.
+We have used a dataset from kaggle link: https://www.kaggle.com/datasets/bwandowando/rotten-tomatoes-9800-movie-critic-and-user-reviews
+The data set consists of 56 million user reviews of 10500 Movies.
+The project will use this dataset to provide recommendations to users on what movie to see next.

-For this project we are using only 1 Million user reviews to recommend movies to the users.
+For this project, we are using only 1 million user reviews to recommend movies to users.

 **Key Objectives:**
-- [ ] Objective 1
+- [x] Objective 1

 Build a scalable movie recommendation system using collaborative filtering techniques to generate personalized movie suggestions based on user ratings and interaction patterns.

-- [ ] Objective 2
+- [x] Objective 2

 Develop a reproducible MLOps pipeline that automates data preprocessing, feature engineering, model training, evaluation, and model persistence using industry-standard engineering practices.